Fellows

 Jin Kim

-Operations, Finance and AdministrationJin Kim joined Yale in February 2024 as the Assistant Vice President for Operations, Finance and Administration and will lead a phased integration of the finance and administrative activities across Facilities, Campus Development and Sustainability, Information Technology, Finance and Audit, Human Resources, Hospitality, Public Safety, Administrative Operations, and New Haven Affairs and University Properties.
+Yale Finance & AdministrationJin Kim joined Yale in February 2024 as the Assistant Vice President for Operations, Finance and Administration and will lead a phased integration of the finance and administrative activities across Facilities, Campus Development and Sustainability, Information Technology, Finance and Audit, Human Resources, Hospitality, Public Safety, Administrative Operations, and New Haven Affairs and University Properties.
 Previously, Jin served as Deputy Provost for Academic Planning and Administration at The New School, where she provided crucial leadership in aligning academic priorities with resource planning and managing a wide array of administrative initiatives.
 Her extensive background in higher education also includes international and strategic roles at New York University, where she demonstrated expertise in financial analysis, strategic planning, and organizational management.
 Jin holds a Master of Public Administration in Financial Management and Public Finance from New York University’s Robert F. Wagner Graduate School of Public Service as well as Bachelor’s degrees in Economics, and in Philosophy, Politics and Law from Binghamton University.
 Email Jin Kim

 Elizabeth Kinsley